ezsystems/commerce-documentation/docs/api/fields_for_ecommerce_data/stockfield.md

 $stockField = new StockField(array('stockNumeric' => 15));
 ```

-### StockField Rendering
+### StockField rendering

-The StockField can be rendered via [twig helper](../../guide/templating/twig_extension/twig_extension.md) `ses_render_stock`.
+The StockField can be rendered with the `ses_render_stock` [Twig helper](../../guide/templating/twig_extension/twig_extension.md).

-This method is rendering the StockField from a central template:
+This method renders the StockField from a central template:

 `Silversolutions/Bundle/EshopBundle/Resources/views/Fieldtypes/StockField.html.twig`

-The availability is displayed depending on given parameters.
-If the StockField is not defined (e.g. ERP is not responding), an information is displayed, that there is not availability information for this product.
+The availability is displayed depending on the given parameters.
+If the StockField is not defined (e.g. ERP is not responding), no availability information for this product is displayed.

 ``` html+twig
 {# display availability for the basket line, pass additionally the requested quantity in order to find out if the product is available in required amount #}